 But just how much should you take to treat these ailments?
-And does it really work?
+And does it work?

 Unfortunately, the FDA has only approved CBD hemp oil as a food product.
 That means the FDA prohibits manufacturers and retailers from offering CBD hemp oil as a prescription for any ailment.
-In addition, CBD sellers cannot in any way advertise CBD as a way to prevent or mitigate disease.
+Also, CBD sellers cannot in any way advertise CBD as a way to prevent or mitigate disease.

-For example, in 2015, the FDA cracked down on several companies’ website.
+In 2015, the FDA cracked down on several companies’ websites.
 This is because they used language suggesting CBD hemp oil could treat or prevent disease.

-The following year, in December 2016, the government took further steps.
-Their goal was seemingly to try to eliminate CBD hemp oil from the market.
+The following year, on December 2016, the government took further steps.
+Their goal was seeming to try to eliminate CBD hemp oil from the market.
 This occurred when the DEA categorized it as a Schedule I drug.

 What This Means for CBD Sellers